mackwill/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

+## Current Functionality

+- Register a new user
+- Log in as existing user
+  - Hashed user passwords
+- Create new short URL from a regular URL
+- Store and display short URLs unique to user (currently clears with session)

+## Further Development

+- Convert to Material-UI from Bootstrap
+- Add a number of "unique" visitors when showing URLs
+- Track and output the visit history of each short URL and display on the edit page
+- Update registration to take in a username and a "confirm password" requirement
+- Store users in database instead of a variable